void-dragon/kraken/README.md

   pairchain.pop();

   kraken::ticker(&pairchain).and_then(|tick| {
-    // do funky stuff with tick
+    // do funky stuff with a tick
   });
 }
 ```